The Syrian Humanitarian Crisis: What Is To Be Done?

 FORD FRAKER, President, Middle East Policy Council

-Timing in life is important.
-The message I got back from both of them was that, even if the United States was prepared to do something, we were just months away from a presidential election, so nobody in Washington was going to climb onboard to do anything.
-With the benefit of historical hindsight, we now know that, following the election, Secretary Clinton and Secretary Panetta and Director Petraeus went to the White House with a fairly muscular plan on Syria that was basically shot down by the president's domestic advisers.
-In effect, they said, this president is getting us out of two wars in the Middle East.
-We're not about to get involved in another one.
+So timing in life is important.
+And the message I got back from both of them was that even if the United States was prepared to do anything, we were months away from a presidential election, so nobody in Washington was going to climb onboard to do anything at this point.
+With the benefit of historical hindsight, we now know that following the election Secretary Clinton and Secretary Panetta and Director Petraeus went to the White House with a fairly muscular plan on Syria that was basically shot down by the president’s domestic advisers on the basis that this is the president getting us out of two wars in the Middle East.
+We’re not about to get involved in another one.

 THOMAS MATTAIR, Executive Director, Middle East Policy Council

 Well, about 10 days ago there was an article in The Washington Post – April 12, actually.
 And it was written by Valerie Amos, who was – or is U.N. undersecretary general for humanitarian affairs.
 And the article is called “Does Anyone Care about Syria?”.
 And her conclusion was that not enough people do care and that people are talking about our narrow national interests and why they don’t require us to do anything about it, and ignoring our shared international responsibility.
 But actually, if you think about Obama, who turned down this muscular recommendation, even he said it was the national interest of the United States because of the impact it had on our partners and friends in the region, Syria’s neighbors.